 Welcome to imercer | Questions?
 Call

-Compensation and total rewards programs impact the entire business.
-If you lack attractive market competitive salaries, you will have more challenges securing the employees you need.
+Compensation structure and total rewards programs impact your entire business.
+If you lack an attractive compensation plan, you will have more challenges securing the employees you need.
 That sets off a chain reaction ultimately preventing the organization from achieving objectives.

 Rather than prioritizing downtime in the summer, use these months to collaborate with the business’s stakeholders.
-This includes everyone from department managers, executive leadership, and finance professionals, to recruiters and other members of the human resources team.
+This includes everyone from department managers, executive leadership, finance professionals, recruiters and other members of the human resources and compensation management teams.

 For HR and Compensation professionals, access to data insights from salary and policy and practice survey results are the name of the game.
 What happens when those surveys fail to provide the needed insights?

 Operational needs, job performance duties, and the nature of the business itself change over time.
-The surveys that you use to understand your labor market competitors’ positioning and practices may need to change to provide what your organization needs.
+The surveys that you use to build a desirable and market competitive total compensation package may need to change to provide what your organization needs.

 You can start by using the Mercer Benchmark Database, to evaluate pay and design competitive offerings.
 With data from over 6,000 positions, you can purchase the entire database – or the module most relevant to your industry.

 It’s not enough to implement a new compensation plan and call it quits for that fiscal year.
-You won’t know whether you’re on track to hit certain key performance indicators related to your objectives and those of your team without continuous analysis.
+You won’t know whether you’re on track to hit certain key performance indicators related to your objectives without continuous analysis.

 For example, imagine your goal is to hire and retain a new team.
 This team’s task is to assist a given department in achieving a particular key performance target.
 To reach your own goal, you’ll need to not only identify the team members, but empower them to remain with the business.

 If the year closes and half the members have left, then it’s too late to correct whatever problem caused them to leave.
-Instead, create an automatic process to check in with these new employees to evaluate their successes and continuing needs.
-Consider checking in at least quarterly.
+Instead, create an automatic process to check employee engagement and satisfaction at least quarterly.

 The next year’s planning likely begins a few months after summer ends, or 3-4 months prior to the start of your fiscal year.
 Make this time more effective by planning for it now.

-You could also use this time to prepare for the next quarter’s or next year’s workload.
 Start by coordinating with the departments you assist.
-Based on your one-on-one check-ins, you should have an idea of their needs and how you can support them.
+Based on your one-on-one check-ins, you should have an idea of their needs and how you can support them and their workload.

 Finally, design an annual calendar that sets you up for success.
 You’re already aware of numerous activities that recur annually.
 Schedule these first: